The Graphite Lab

 A product that tries to do everything ends up doing nothing well.
 Here’s what we left out, and why we don’t feel bad about it.

-- ×Does not collect payment or generate an invoice at the time of booking.
+• ×Takes no payment and generates no invoice at the time of booking.